 You are not trying to understand what the author is trying to tell you.
 You are only trying to get through the text as fast as possible to move on to the next thing.

 2. Take Short Breaks After You Read

-When you are reading for improvement, you will want to avoid reading for too long straight through.
+You will want to avoid reading for too long straight through when reading for improvement.
 This is because when you read for too long straight through, your brain will not be able to process everything you have read, and you will have less understanding of the text.

 When you take a break after reading, your brain has a chance to process what you have just read.
-Take a short break, and then return to your reading with a fresh set of eyes.
+Take a short break, and then return to your reading with fresh eyes.

-Doing this will allow you to approach your reading with a fresh set of understanding, and you will have a better chance of comprehending the text.
+Doing this will allow you to approach your reading with a fresh understanding and have a better chance of comprehending the text.

 3. Decide What You Want To Gain From Reading

 The next step to improving your reading skills in English is to decide what you want to gain from reading.
 We all like to think that we are getting something from reading, but we rarely sit down and think about why we read a particular text and what we hope to get out of it.

 If you want to improve your reading, you need to decide why you are reading and what you wish to get out of it.